 Daily cleaning is required for removing our hedgehog’s poop from the cage and also changing his food and water.
 Cleaning his exercise wheel, with a light clean of the cage can be done in the middle of the week.
 With a full clean of the cage done once a week.

-How often do you bathe your African Pygmy Hedgehog?
+How often do you bathe your hedgehog?
 Every 2 weeks we bathe our hedgehog and this along with our cleaning routines for his cage, ensures he doesn’t get too dirty in between these bath times.

-Do pygmy African Pygmy Hedgehogs smell?
+Do hedgehogs smell?
 Yes, they do but by cleaning their cages regularly you can minimize on the poop that ends up on their feet and fur, alleviating the smell.
 We remove poop from our hedgehog’s cage on a daily basis.